2000 Baltimore Ravens season

 The 2000 season was the Baltimore Ravens' fifth in the National Football League (NFL) and the second under head coach Brian Billick.
-The Ravens ended the season as Super Bowl XXXV Champions.
+The Ravens ended the season as Super Bowl XXXV champions.

-The Ravens concluded their season with a 12–4 record, finishing 2nd in the AFC Central and qualifying for the playoffs as a wild card team.
+The Ravens finished the year with a 12–4 record (their first winning season), finishing 2nd in the AFC Central and qualifying for the playoffs as a wild card team.
 In the franchise's first post-season appearance, the Ravens won all three games, culminating in a trip to Tampa, Florida for Super Bowl XXXV, where they defeated the New York Giants, 34–7.
-The team's defense, which set a league record for fewest points allowed in a 16-game regular season with 10.3 points per game, is considered among the greatest of all time, including 4 games where they kept their opponents from scoring.
+The team's defense, which currently holds the all-time league record for fewest points allowed in a 16-game regular season with just 165 (10.3 points per game), is considered among the greatest of all time, including 4 games where they kept their opponents from scoring.

-Though just five seasons removed from the team's relocation from Cleveland, only three players (Matt Stover, Rob Burnett, Larry Webster) and no coaches remained from the 1995 Cleveland Browns roster and staff.
+Though just five seasons removed from the relocation from Cleveland, only three players (Matt Stover, Rob Burnett, Larry Webster) and zero coaches remained from the 1995 Cleveland Browns roster and staff.

-The Ravens ranked #22 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.
+The 2000 Ravens ranked #22 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.
 They were the highest ranked team which did not win its division, and also the highest that had to win 4 playoff games.

+Despite the team's defensive dominance, Baltimore only faced three teams in the regular season that finished with a winning record, the Steelers (9-7), the Dolphins (11-5), and the Titans (who finished with the best record in the NFL, 13-3).

 Offseason

 The Ravens spent most of the offseason concerned with the status of their star linebacker Ray Lewis, who, along with two acquaintances, was arrested and charged with murder after an incident outside an Atlanta nightclub on January 31, 2000.
 On June 5, a plea bargain was struck, and murder and aggravated assault charges were dropped in exchange for Lewis' testimony against his companions.
 Lewis pleaded guilty to one count of obstruction of justice and was sentenced to one year of probation.
 The NFL fined Lewis $250,000.

 The Ravens made some key moves in the offseason to help bolster the team.
 They signed defensive tackle Sam Adams and tight end Shannon Sharpe in free agency.
-They used the fifth overall pick in the first round of the 2000 NFL Draft on running back Jamal Lewis.
+They used the fifth overall pick in the first round of the 2000 NFL draft on running back Jamal Lewis.